Table of Contents

 Refi's range is also pretty small, even with the potential upgrade.
 Forcing you to bunch your team together can be risky against bosses with strong AOE attacks.

 First of all, Refi is absolutely essential now for Last Night high scoring.
 In Last Night, the biggest damage amplification comes from chain stacking, so Refi's power makes a huge difference to total damage output.
+Investing in at least +0 Refi is highly recommended, as you only need +0 to get the full power of her chain buff.
+Being able to reach 110m damage in Last Night for improved daily rewards is well worth the investment to get Refi to +0.

 Conclusion

 It's definitely worth getting at least one copy of PWB.Refi for her power in Last Night alone.
-However, anything more than +0 currently looks like a somewhat situational investment, other than for players wanting to reach high scores in fiend hunts.